rebminso/rsRNAfinder/README.md

 ```bash
     snakemake --cores 8 -q
 ```
-The `--dryrun` or `-n` option allows you to see the scheduling plan including the assigned priorities.
+The `--dryrun` or `-n` option allows you to see the scheduling plan, including the assigned priorities.
 The main Snakefile in the `~./rsRNAfinder/` directory will be automatically detected by snakemake and all the steps will be executed.
 Number of cores can also be increased.

 ## Results
 The `intermediate/` and `result/` directories will be generated in the current working directory, with the intermediate directory containing the intermediate files generated during processing and the results directory containing the output files.
 A separate folder will be created for each input sample and stored inside a directory named after the input reference genome.